FIWARE-Middleware/KIARA/doc/User and Developer Guide.md

 ## A quick example

-In the following chapters we will use the following example application to explain the basic concepts of building an application using KIARA.
+In the next chapters we will use the following example application to explain the basic concepts of building an application using KIARA.

 ### Calculator

 The KIARA Calculator example application provides an API to ask for simple mathematics operations over two numbers.
-Is a common used example when trying to understand how an RPC framework works.
+It is a common used example when trying to understand how an RPC framework works.

 Basically the service provides two functions: